Amirhossein-Zare/LEO-CVAE/README.md

-# Entropy-Guided CVAE: An Uncertainty-Aware Approach to Generative Oversampling
+# LEO-CVAE: An Uncertainty-Aware Approach to Generative Oversampling

 This repository contains the official implementation for the paper "Uncertainty-Aware Generative Oversampling Using an Entropy-Guided Conditional Variational Autoencoder".